-Pacifica Group Limited is committed to protecting the privacy of your personal information.
 Pacifica Group is Registered with the Information Commissioners Office (ICO) and complies with the Data Protection Act 2018 and with the data protection principles set out in the Act and the General Data Protection Regulations (GDPR) effective from May 2018.

 Good information handling makes good business sense.
 By doing this we believe we will enhance our business’s reputation, increase customer and employee confidence, and by making sure personal information is accurate, relevant and safe, save both time and money.